melkishengue/nestjs-campay/README.md

 interface Params {
   /**
    * Optional parameter
-   * The campay apiKey.
+   * The campay permanentAccessToken.
    */
-  apiKey?: string;
+  permanentAccessToken?: string;

   /**
    * Optional parameter for setting the application username.
 Should be set along with the password.